-So now as I sit in my room looking out the window across the front yard, from this two story home, waiting for hurricane Irma to make her appearance, I am in a particular kind of awe at just how powerful nature is.
-I am in her path for a direct hit, as the entire State of Florida is feeling her effects.
+At this moment I am sitting in a room at my daughters house looking out through this window across the front yard, from this two story home, waiting for hurricane Irma to make her appearance.
+I am in a particular kind of awe at just how powerful nature can be, I have seen my share.
+We are in her direct path according to the most recent weather report, but the entire State of Florida is feeling her effects.

-I am busy working on a redesign of my website and doing my best to organize and strategize why I have a website.
+I have been thinking of a redesign for my website and doing my best to have a real reason as to why I should have one.
 A question I have often asked myself.
 The truth is, I am an authentic photographer.
 I love nature.
 My passion for it requires being out in it to feel that sense of place and make the most of what it has to show me.

 I have thousands of images stored in a database waiting for their story to be told.
 Up until this moment I have struggled with just how to share my images and what to do with them.
 So, despite this colossal storm that hovers nearby I am ready to dedicate the purpose of this site to write the stories of all the unique magical living things I have encountered wandering through this country with my camera.

-The image above is showing a calm moment before the storm.
+For now, I share the above image showing a calm moment before the storm.
 Irma is now set to come on shore just below Naples, Florida and I have already experienced some rather strong wind gust and occasional heavy rain but more is on the way.
 Elsewhere, she has already left devastation.